 This process was really exciting for me, because I never did anything similar before.
 Of course seeing those now, they certainly need a lot of editing, but even today I like them and I really, really like the expression of the Wolf, it’s great!

-So this is the Part 1, hope you all enjoy and if you have any questions please go ahead!
+Hope you all enjoy and if you have any questions please go ahead!

 Send me an email in the contact section or a Dm through my instagram!